dseomn/unimnim/README.md

-For medium changes like adding `læ'` as a mnemonic for `ǽ` in addition to the current `lae'` mnemonic, I think it would make sense to automatically generate parts of `[base]`.
+For medium changes like adding `læ'` as a mnemonic for `ǽ` in addition to the current `lae'` mnemonic, I think it would make sense to automatically generate parts of `[maps.main]`.
 The input method templates might need modification too.
 E.g., it looks like [m17n would need a different syntax for the mnemonics](https://savannah.nongnu.org/bugs/?66557).

 For large changes like adding mnemonics in a script other than Latin, I'm happy